After Carlos Ghosn's dramatic escape, former minister says Japan should overhaul bail system | The Japan Times

-Japan should introduce a more relaxed bail system but step up its surveillance of defendants in criminal cases to prevent a repeat of the dramatic escape by fallen auto titan Carlos Ghosn, a former Cabinet minister and Tokyo governor said Tuesday.
+Japan should introduce a more relaxed bail system but step up its surveillance of defendants in criminal cases to prevent a repetition of the dramatic escape by fallen auto titan Carlos Ghosn, a former Cabinet minister said Tuesday.

 Despite bail conditions intended to restrict his movements ahead of a trial for alleged financial misconduct, Ghosn took a bullet train from Tokyo to Osaka, where he fled the country aboard a private jet late last month.